 I became a “Liverpool Supporter” just as Liverpool’s era of domination was beginning to come to an end.
 I was too young to understand or pay attention to the success, more interested in my nice red kit and my sticker book.
 Liverpool won the league in ’88 and ’90 but I was fairly oblivious to the whole thing.
 Who cares about winning football matches?
 I’m after a sticker of Jan Molby!

 I have vague memories of missing out to a Michael Thomas inspired Arsenal in ’89 and very little recollection of the last time Liverpool won the title in ’90.
-My first real memories of being properly into football occurred (somewhat ironically) after that final triumphant league campaign and – like much of my generation – are from Italia ’90.
+My first real memories of being properly into football occurred (somewhat ironically) after that final triumphant league campaign and, like much of my generation, are from Italia ’90.
 It was hard not to have gotten swept up in that.
 My first real understanding of just what was at stake in a game of football.
-What it meant to win or lose and the heroes and the villains who would play their part.
+What it meant to win or lose, and the heroes and villains who would play their part.

-In my formative years of following football I was the only Liverpool supporter I knew.
-One of my friends was sort of a Liverpool supporter, but in all honesty he didn’t really count – later deciding to switch allegiances to West Ham when his favourite player, Steve McManaman, left for Real Madrid.
+In my formative years of following football, I was the only Liverpool supporter I knew.
+One of my friends was sort of a Liverpool supporter, but he didn’t really count and later decided to switch allegiances to West Ham when his favourite player, Steve McManaman, left for Real Madrid.